 - Corporate Citizenship played an important role as communities and society expect PTT to support public health safety amidst the COVID-19 pandemic, generate jobs and revenues, and restore the national economy following the abovementioned impacts.

-The actual valuation of corporate sustainability can be divided into five main components.
-Where the scope of the assessment covers PTT's business performance data each year (excluding PTT Group companies) as follows:
+The true value assessment of corporate sustainability can be divided into 5 main steps, where the scope of the assessment covers PTT's business performance in each year (excluding PTT Group companies) as follows:

 - Study the organization's policies and strategies related to sustainability management.